syedsaqib2457/php-hash/documentation/add-node.md

 This is the processed status indicator in the added node.

-The value is either `1` if the added node is processed or `0` if the added node isn't processed.
+The value is `1` in the added node.

+Setting this value to `0` will automatically process updated node settings on the device.

 The added node must be deployed before it can be processed.